 - Killers of the Dream by Lillian Smith

 When Toni Morrison passed away in August of 2019, the public mourning on social media platforms painted a vivid picture of her far-ranging influence and the many people she impacted through her writing – starting with herself: “She has always talked about her first novel with disarming simplicity: it was the book she wanted to read and that did not exist.”

 Some of her readers are inhabitants of the worlds she depicts; others are visitors to them.
 This shared reading experience is “generative; it makes meaning that secures our difference, our human difference – the way in which we are like no other life.”
 For Morrison views language “partly as a system, partly as a living thing over which one has control, but mostly as agency – as an act with consequences.”
 In her Nobel Prize acceptance speech, Morrison noted, “We die.
 That may be the meaning of life.
 But we do language.
 That may be the measure of our lives.”

 As 2019 ended and 2020 began, social media brimmed again, this time with variations on a theme of doing 20 “somethings” in 2020.
-Here at the Women’s Center, we’ve been inspired by Barbee’s Daily Kos post to read more broadly this year and to invite you to join us, increasing the measure of all of our lives.
+Here at the Women’s Center, we were inspired by Barbee’s Daily Kos post to read more broadly in 2020 and to invite you to join us, increasing the measure of all of our lives.

 Step 1: Carve out time to read.

 This may seem to be the most challenging part, we know.
 But it's one that will reward your spirit richly!